course-details-portlet

 Learning outcome

 Knowledge: Knowledge about fundamental theories on propagation of elastic and electromagnetic waves on materials.
-Understanding for the application of structural health monitoring in practical applications in the laboratory and in the field.
+Understanding for the application of structural health monitoring in examples of practical cases in the laboratory and in the field.
 Detailed knowledge on the most used no-destructive techniques as infrared camera, acoustic emission, microwave band inspection, ultrasonics.

 General competence: General competence within fundamental and applied physics on structural health monitoring.
 Good background for performing monitoring campaigns in situ.